Modulational instability of periodic standing waves in the derivative NLS equation: Classification of periodic standing waves

 Periodic solutions to the quadrature (\ref{3.8}) with (\ref{3.9}) and (\ref{order-roots-complex}) can be expressed explicitly (see, e.g., \cite{CPgardner}) by

 where positive parameters $\delta$, $\mu$, and $k$ are uniquely expressed by

 and

 The periodic solution $\rho$ in (\ref{3.20}) is located in the interval $[u_2,u_1]$ and has period $L = 4 K(k) \mu^{-1}$.
 The solution is meaningful for $\rho = \frac{1}{2} R^2 \geq 0$ if and only if $u_2 \geq 0$.
-The four pairs of eigenvalues $\{ \pm \lambda_1, \pm \lambda_2, \pm \lambda_3, \pm \lambda_4 \}$ generate the two roots and one pair of complex-conjugate roots of $Q$ if and only if they satisfy the following two configurations: (i) they form one complex quadruplet and two pairs of purely imaginary roots; or (ii) they form one complex quadruplet and two pairs of real eigenvalues.
+The four pairs of eigenvalues $\{ \pm \lambda_1, \pm \lambda_2, \pm \lambda_3, \pm \lambda_4 \}$ generate the two roots and one pair of complex-conjugate roots $\{u_1,u_2,u_3,u_4\}$ of $Q$ by the transformation formula (\ref{3.26}) if and only if they satisfy the following two configurations: (i) they form one complex quadruplet and two pairs of purely imaginary eigenvalues; or (ii) they form one complex quadruplet and two pairs of real eigenvalues.
 Each case is considered separately.